VAT Categories

 - Set the percentage rate

-- Mark as default if this should be the pre-selected rate for new products
+- Mark as default if this should be the pre-selected rate for new bookings and products

 - Click Save